Reinvigorating Antibiotic R&D?

 – Combating Antibiotic Resistant Bacteria Biopharmaceutical Accelerator (CARB-X) (3)

-For their part, the FDA created the designation of qualified infectious disease product (QIDP), which includes several incentives for antibiotics that meet certain criteria.
-These incentives include eligibility for priority review, fast track designation, and a five-year extension of exclusivity (4).
-The EMA (European Medicines Agency) is exploring “adaptive pathways” for high-need areas in which current care is unsatisfactory (5).
+For their part, the FDA created the designation of Qualified Infectious Disease Product (QIDP), which includes several regulatory and commercial incentives for antibiotics that meet certain criteria.
+These incentives include eligibility for priority review, fast track designation, and a five-year extension of market exclusivity [4].
+The EMA (European Medicines Agency) is exploring “adaptive pathways” for high-need areas in which current care is unsatisfactory [5].
 Both the FDA and EMA have been flexible about the totality of evidence required for approval.
 Recent approvals for some anti-infectives were based on one randomized, controlled Phase 3 trial and a small open-label, single-arm study in a population of high unmet need (instead of being required to conduct large, randomized, controlled Phase 3 trials).

 Is enough being done to reinvigorate the antibiotic industry?
 The next few years will prove to be very important as the new economic and incentive models play out.
 Commercial successes for recently launched antibiotics could be the necessary key to bring a new wave of investment back into both the discovery and development spaces.

-We at Emery Pharma support the dedicated researchers/companies passionate about reinvigorating antibiotic R&D, and want to be part of the global effort to replenish the antibiotic pipeline.
-We are a contract research & development lab with the capabilities to perform a broad range of microbiological services to help in the discovery and development of novel anti-infectives.
-We offer a full array of services to characterize the antimicrobial properties of a compound by investigating the minimum inhibitory concentrations (MICs), minimum bactericidal concentrations (MBCs), minimum biofilm eradication concentrations (MBECs), time kill kinetics, synergy effects, spontaneous frequency of mutation rates, development of resistance through serial passage, post antibiotic effect, as well as cytotoxicity evaluations.
-For more information about our services and capabilities, please contact us at info@emerypharma.com.
+We at Emery Pharma support the dedicated researchers and companies passionate about reinvigorating antibiotic R&D, and want to be part of the global effort to replenish the antibiotic pipeline.
+We are a contract research & development lab (CRO) with the capabilities to perform a broad range of microbiological testing services to help in the discovery and development of novel anti-infectives.
+We offer a full array of microbiology services to characterize the antimicrobial properties of a compound by investigating the minimum inhibitory concentrations (MICs), minimum bactericidal concentrations (MBCs), minimum biofilm eradication concentrations (MBECs), time kill kinetics, synergy effects, spontaneous frequency of mutation rates, development of resistance through serial passage, post-antibiotic effect, as well as cytotoxicity evaluations.
+For more information about our antimicrobial testing services and R&D capabilities, please contact us online or call us at +1 (510) 899-8814!

 - WHO Publishes List of Bacteria for Which New Antibiotics are Urgently Needed (2017, Feb 27).
 World Health Organization.
 Retrieved from https://www.who.int/en/news-room/detail/27-02-2017-who-publishes-list-of-bacteria-for-which-new-antibiotics-are-urgently-needed.